gwcbi/crayfish_AL/mafft.md

 You can either create this script on the terminal by doing:

 A.  On pegasus, navigate to the direcory where you have uploaded the files.
 This should be `/lustre/groups/cbi/Projects/crayfish_ar`
-A. `touch mafft.sh` - this creates a file <br/>
+B.  `touch mafft.sh` - this creates a file <br/>
-B. `nano mafft.sh` - this opens the file to edit within the terminal <br/>
+C.  `nano mafft.sh` - this opens the file to edit within the terminal <br/>
-C. Then you can paste the code below into the file.
+D.  Then you can paste the code below into the file.
 <br/>

 Alternatively, you can open a next text file in your text editor and save the file.
 Then upload to pegasus.

+This is the script you will use for your COI alignment.
+What would you need to change before you run it on 16S?

 `mafft.sh`: